michaelkargl/kami-explore/README.md

 ## Setup for Powershell

-1. Open your powershell profile with your favorite editor
+1. Open your powershell profile with your favorite editor (`$PROFILE.CurrentUserCurrentHost`)
 2. Add the code from [Invoke-Explorer.ps1]
 3. Adjust the `$KexExec` parameter to point to your installation